Eni Aluko: Personal life

 While playing for England during Women's Euro 2005, Aluko took her A-Levels at Cadbury College, Birmingham.
 She subsequently went to study law at Brunel University, where she graduated with a first class degree in 2008.
 In July 2009 it was announced that Aluko would spend the 2009–10 US off-season studying for the New York bar exam before taking a similar exam in England, her aim being to have an entertainment law practice in both England and the United States.

 While completing an accelerated Legal Practice Course at the University of Law, Aluko had traineeships at Lee & Thompson LLP and Onside Law.
 She announced her intention to "step back" from her legal career in March 2015 to focus on playing professional football.
 In 2016 The Football Association informed Aluko that her paid consultancy role with a sports agency breached their rules and was under investigation by the Association's integrity unit.
 Aluko alleged that the investigation by the Football Association was retaliatory because it was raised at the same time as her request for the racism of the England coach Mark Sampson to be investigated by the Football Association.
 She began working as an associate consultant for Slaughter and May, before resigning when she moved to Italy with Juventus.

 Her younger brother Sone is a retired footballer who played most recently for Ipswich Town and was an England youth international, but in May 2009 accepted a call-up to represent Nigeria.
-Aluko helped her brother during the financial problems experienced by Rangers in 2012.
 Her father is a former MP in Nigeria.

 Aluko voted for the Conservative Party in the 2019 general elections but has publicly stated that she is a liberal that has no staunch allegiance to any political party.
 Her Christianity was strengthened under the influence of born again former footballer Linvoy Primus.
 Aluko was also listed in the 2020 Powerlist, recognition as being one of the 100 most influential Black Britons.

+Aluko stated that structural barriers affected pathways for women in coaching, noting the under-representation of women in coaching positions within professional football.
+In 2024, FIFA introduced a requirement for national women's teams to include at least one female coach as part of their coaching staff.

 In May 2020, Aluko published a series of tweets that appeared to criticise people placed on the UK government's furlough scheme introduced in response to the pandemic of COVID-19, subsequently deleting most of the messages, apologising and stating her support for the furlough scheme.

 In October 2022, Aluko was one of the first women inducted into the WSL Hall of Fame by the Football Association.

 Aluko was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to association football and charity.